 It’s Not “Weird” To Ask For What You Want…

-I spent the last month on tour with Matt.
-And one thing that amazed me was how many women on tour told me that they want to get a guy to call more.
+I spent a month last year on tour speaking across the USA with Matt.
+And one thing that amazed me was how many women told me that they want to get a guy to call more.
 Or at all.

 To which I would reply: